ellacc123/MRI-Classification-Evaluation/README.md

 - Test additional architectures and a larger, multi-source dataset.

 ## Context

-Course research project at the Paul G. Allen School of Computer Science and Engineering, University of Washington.
 Team: Ella Cao, Dhruti Vadlamudi, Prathiyanka Arun

 ## References